awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-additional-cli-commands.md

 If you choose not to log management events, AWS KMS events are not logged, and you cannot change AWS KMS event logging settings\.

-To start logging AWS KMS events to a trail again, pass an empty string as the value of `ExcludeManagementEventSources`\.
+To start logging AWS KMS events to a trail again, pass an empty array as the value of `ExcludeManagementEventSources`\.

 ```
 aws cloudtrail put-event-selectors --trail-name TrailName --event-selectors '[{"ReadWriteType": "All","ExcludeManagementEventSources": ["kms.amazonaws.com"],"IncludeManagementEvents": true]}]'